 As we come into the colder months, Ayurveda recommends switching to warm, well-cooked meals while avoiding all cold foods.
 Quinoa porridge is a great way to add variety to your everyday oatmeal routine, while providing an energizing “complete” protein source and tons of heart-healthy fiber.
 Quinoa is much lighter in quality than oatmeal and therefore is perfect for Kapha-types or anyone trying to shed a few pounds.
 Although it is lighter, it is incredibly nutrient dense and will give you the nourishment you need to sustain you and your hunger throughout the morning.

-This recipe is a great way to start the day off on the right foot, giving you a nice solid foundation to your morning.
-Both the quinoa and the hemp seeds are some of the rare plant proteins that contain all of the essential amino acids making them both “complete protein” sources.
-The hemp seeds also give you a dose of your daily Omega 3 needs, while adding a delicious nutty flavor.
-The spices used in this recipe add an additional warming element; increasing circulation, boosting the digestive fire and stimulating the mind.
+This recipe is a great way to start off the day, giving you a nice solid foundation for your morning.
+Both the quinoa and the hemp seeds are some of the rare plant proteins that contain all of the essential amino acids, making them complete protein sources.
+The hemp seeds give you a dose of your daily omega 3 needs, while adding a delicious nutty flavor.
+The spices used in this recipe add an additional warming element, and will aid in increasing circulation, boosting the digestive fire, and stimulating the mind.

 - Doshic effect: Vata ↓,Pitta ↓, Kapha ↓